Reduce In-Home Winter Allergens with Easy-Care Concrete Flooring

 Concrete Craft® can help to make your home more allergen-free by replacing carpet and other flooring with decorative concrete overlays in stained, stamped or hand-crafted resurfaced concrete designs that emulate real stone and hardwood floors.
 Decorative concrete floors can enhance your entire home with beauty, added value, and health benefits.

 - Decorative concrete inhibits the growth of mold and mildew in rooms where moisture can be a problem, like kitchens, laundry rooms, and bathrooms.

 - The non-porous sealed surface resists moisture and stains; spills and messes wipe right up with no lingering residue or odor.

 - In bedrooms, allergy sufferers will sleep more soundly with less dust and allergens in the room.

 - Where softness and warmth are needed, use throw rugs that are washable.

 - Interior decorative concrete floors are easy and quick to keep clean: dry dust mopping and occasional wet mopping are all you need to avoid dust and dirt buildup.

 A concrete floor also offers benefits and value beyond the health protections for your family.
-You can create unique environments with “hardwood” in any room, brightly stained kitchen and bathroom floors, and faux stone finishes in the living room, hallway or great room.
-You are only limited
+You can create unique environments with “hardwood” in any room, brightly stained kitchen and bathroom floors, and faux stone finishes in the living room, hallway, or great room.
+You are only limited by your imagination!

 - The durability of decorative concrete gives years of worry-free performance and you won’t need to replace your floors every few years like other floor coverings, saving you money.